Helen Ogg, Ad. Dip. PC, MNCS(Acc). BSc (Hons). PhD.

 Training, qualifications & experience

-I recently extended my relationship counselling skills by completing an Advanced Post Diploma Certificate in Couples Counselling.
+Advanced Post Diploma Certificate in Couples Counselling.
 My approach to relationship counselling differs from more traditional approaches.
 If you have previously had couples counselling with Relate, for example, you will find the way I work to be quite different.

 I have worked in a wide variety of environments, from secretarial roles in both the public and private sectors, to teaching psychology to post-graduate students.
 I have also run my own successful small business.

-I consider that my 'university of life' experiences are an indispensable supplement to my professional counselling qualifications.
+My 'university of life' experiences are an indispensable supplement to my professional counselling qualifications.

 I am an accredited member of the National Counselling Society (NCS) and adhere to their Code of Ethics and Practice.